← Back to Blog

 The 7-second resume rule says recruiters spend about 7.4 seconds on a first-pass resume scan before deciding to read it more carefully or reject it.
 They read in an F-pattern, fixating on the name, current title, current company, dates, and the first 2 to 3 bullets of your top role.
 To pass the 7-second test, your single most relevant qualification must sit in the top third of page 1, in your job title field, not buried inside a bullet halfway down.

-2. Current or Most Recent Job Title (1.4 seconds): the single longest fixation zone.
-Recruiters look here to confirm role match before reading anything else.
-A non-matching title fails the test in under 2 seconds.
+2. Current or most recent job title: the longest fixation.
+Recruiters confirm role match here before reading anything else.
+A non-matching title fails the test in seconds.

-Notice what is not on this list.
-Skills sections, summary statements, hobbies, bullet points after the top 3 of your current role, and anything on page 2 receive almost no first-pass attention.
-They matter only if the 6 zones above pass the scan.
+Skills sections, long summaries, hobbies, and anything on page 2 get almost no first-pass attention.
+They matter only after the 6 zones pass.

 Eye tracking heatmap of recruiters scanning a resume in the F-pattern reading order

-• Your name and contact info, single line
+• Your name and contact info on a single line

-• A target-aligned headline (your current title in target-role language)
+• A headline using your current title in target-role language

-• A 2 to 3 line summary that names your years of experience, top achievement, and target role
+• A 2 to 3 line summary: years of experience, top achievement, target role

 • The first 3 bullets of your most recent or most relevant role